Gusarich/housify/ROADMAP.md

 ### Meta

 -   [ ] Contributing guidelines
--   [x] Complete README, CHANGELOG, LICENSE and ROADMAP
+-   [x] Complete README, CHANGELOG, LICENSE, and ROADMAP
--   [x] CI pipeline for the project testing
+-   [x] CI pipeline for project testing
--   [x] Formatter, linter spellchecking and pre-commit hooks for the project
+-   [x] Formatter, linter, spellchecking, and pre-commit hooks for the project

-## The 1.0.0 release
+## The 1.0.0 Release

 This is the first version of the project that can be used for production development in Hypixel Housing.
 It will include all the basic functionality of the language and the compiler.
-It is a stable version of the project which includes all the necessary features for the development process and is ready for the public use.
+It is a stable version of the project that includes all necessary features for the development process and is ready for public use.

 ### Compiler

 -   [ ] Functions
--   [ ] Full support of conditions
+-   [ ] Full support for conditions
--   [ ] All the actions, conditions, events and functions from the Hypixel Housing
+-   [ ] All actions, conditions, events, and functions from Hypixel Housing
--   [ ] Full tests for all of the compiler parts
+-   [ ] Full tests for all parts of the compiler
 -   [ ] Simple optimizations
 -   [ ] Better error messages

-### Command line interface
+### Command Line Interface

 -   [ ] More CLI options for the compiler